GTPB/IBB21/pages/Introduction.md

 The idea behind scripting is to provide us a means of not just running a single command, which we can easily do directly from the command line, but to run a series of commands automatically in a single process.
 We run a script, and the script runs the commands for us in the order we ask it for.

 ### A simple script

 To run our very first script, we will take a couple of commands that are often used repetively in the command line and save them into a file so that we can use them later by typing **one single command**.

-Move to xxx directory and create a new file called `my_script.sh` using `nano`.
+Move to `examples` directory and create a new file called `my_script.sh` using `nano`.

-Our script will do two things:
+We want our simple script to do two things:

 1) print current working directory